Slava (tradition): Customs and feast

+A Slava celebration incorporates aspects of pagan traditions with minimal clerical involvement.
 The ritual foods that are prepared for the feast are the slavski kolač (or simply kolač), a ritual bread, and koljivo (or žito), a dish of minced boiled wheat, sweetened and sometimes mixed with chopped walnuts.
 A beeswax candle stamped with an image of the saint is also a staple at the celebration.